tarsmachine/tarsmachine.github.io/index.md

 <img src="images/icon-AppStore.png" alt="sample image" width="185" height="180">

-### Define X
+#### X

 #### Mission

-Our mission is to build a social network that empowers people to create real emotional connections with friends in animated identities.
+Our mission is to build a virtual network that empowers people to create real emotional connections with friends in automated animated identities.
+Like Ready Player One with AI.

 <img src="images/screen.png" alt="sample image" width="400" height="500">